The Tax Collector: Is the Movie Inspired by Real People?

 In the movie, we meet a character named Conejo.
-The actor, Jose “Conejo” Martín, who plays the role has known Ayer since he was nine years old; they grew up in the same neighbourhood.
+The actor, Jose “Conejo” Martín, who plays the role, has known Ayer since he was nine years old; they grew up in the same neighborhood.
 The movie uses his personal story to give meaning to his character on the screen.
 “I’m from 22nd and Catalina, he’s [Ayer] from 24th and Budlong.
 We go back,” he told The LA Times.
 Martín had been on a run from the law for years before he was extradited to the US from Mexico.
-He was released from prison in 2018, which is when he became a part of ‘The Tax Collector’.
+He was released from prison in 2018, which is when he became a part of ‘The Tax Collector.’

 While the film focuses a lot on violence and bloodshed, the reason it has received flak from the critics as well as the audience is for Shia LaBeouf’s character, Creeper.
-The film never mentions his background or his ethnicity, which Ayer explained as: “To me, it was so obvious and known and it didn’t occur to me.”
+The film never mentions his background or his ethnicity, which Ayer explained: “To me, it was so obvious and known, and it didn’t occur to me.”
 However, the viewers took it as an act of brownfacing, where a Latino character is being played by a non-Latino actor.
 For the Twitter backlash that he received, he also clarified his stance in numerous tweets, one of which reads, “I grew up hood and I’m a white boy.
 Chicano culture is inclusive.
 I’ve seen whiteys, Asians, Blacks, Filipinos all putting in work for the hood.
 It’s part of street culture.”

-The presence of a white character in a Latino neighbourhood wasn’t an alien concept to the director, who grew up with a similar mix of ethnicities.
+The presence of a white character in a Latino neighborhood wasn’t an alien concept to the director, who grew up with a similar mix of ethnicities.
 “I’m used to being the only white boy,” Ayer said to Variety.
 “Con la gente que cuenta [with the people that count], I’m good. … I’ve always kept this to myself.
 It’s my private life.”

 As for the knowledge regarding the crime world, especially the drug cartels, he drew inspiration from his time in a small town outside Culiacán in Sinaloa, Mexico, where he got “an understanding of transnational narco culture.”